jeremybise/twentynineteen-hugo/README.md

 - Comment stuff has been omitted
 - Author stuff has been omitted

+## Frontmatter Notes

+- Featured image path should be set in `image`.

 ## Available `config.toml` params

 - `accent_color = "#FF0000"` Set a custom accent color for links and image filters, if enabled.
 Defaults to blue.